Calculating and Framing SaaS Gross Margin for M&A

 In contrast with other sectors where valuations are often based on multiples of EBITDA, SaaS companies are often valued on multiples of revenue.

-What sets best-in-class SaaS companies apart are exceptionally high gross margins in the realm of 80-90+%.
+What sets best-in-class SaaS companies apart are exceptionally high gross margin benchmarks in the realm of 80-90+%.
 Acquirers and investors care deeply about gross margin, since the metric signals whether the SaaS company they invest in will have the ability to scale immensely.